redhat-openstack/openstack-puppet-modules/README.md

 ##### `ensure`
 This is passed to the package reference for **pycrypto**.
 Valid values are **present** or a version number.
-Default 'present'
+Default value 'present'

 ##### `manage_epel`
 If set to true, the **epel-release** package will be installed.
-Default 'false'
+Default value 'false'

 ##### `package_name`
 The name of the PyCrypto package.
-Default 'pycrypto'
+Default value 'pycrypto'

 ##### `provider`
 The name of the provider of the pycrypto package.
-Default 'pip'
+Default value 'pip'

 ##### `reqd_pckgs`
 Packages that are required to install the pycrypto package.
-Default '['python-devel', 'python-pip' ]'
+Default value '['python-devel', 'python-pip' ]'

 ### Class: cassandra::optutils